github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ### Autograding

-Through {% data variables.product.prodname_classroom %}, you can configure tests to automatically grade students' work each time they push to their assignment repository.
+Through {% data variables.product.prodname_classroom %}, you can configure tests to automatically grade the work of each student every time that student  pushes to their assignment repository.
 To learn more about autograding with {% data variables.product.prodname_classroom %}, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-autograding)."

 ### Connect a learning management system